ViktorGox/DevOps/Log.md

 `CMD ["python3", "-m", "http.server", "8080", "--directory", "build/web"]`

 After Bobby attempted the script on his laptop, and it failed.
 There was an additional file which was created in the lib/models folder which was created previously on my laptop and was not in the dockerignore, so it was copied over.
 Now the Dockerfile also runs the command ```flutter pub run build_runner build``` to generate that.

+## Assignment 3 - BI-7 CI/CD .yml file front end

+After some trial and error, I realized that I can just copy the code from the already existing Dockerfile for the front end.
+Then to get the env files I created variables in gitlab Settings -> CI/CD and used them to copy and paste as contents for the env files.
+Then had some issues with getting the builds to be set as artifacts, but after some tinkering with the path I got it working.